Caucasian Shepherd: family pet or ruthless killer?

 Unfortunately, many people think that the Caucasian Mountain dog is a family pet and we have to tell them that it’s not.
 This breed is not for the ordinary person, but for someone who has dedicated a large part of his life to dogs.

-Caucasians easily grow 70 centimeters tall and weigh 80 kilos or more.
+Caucasian Mountain Dogs easily grow 70 centimeters tall and weigh 80 kilos or more.
 The reason why they are so good at protecting live stock, sheep for instance, is because they are not afraid to attack a pack of wolves or even a bear.
 They have an extremely strong guardian instinct and will exhibit a threatening behaviour towards all strangers.
-They won’t hurt whoever they consider family, but we still don’t recommend the breed to families with children.
-With such a strong herding and guardian instinct and powerful body, it is best not to take that risk.
+They won’t hurt whoever they consider family, but we still don’t recommend the breed to families with small children.
+Though they have often proved very calm and easy going with small members of their family, with such a strong herding and guardian instinct and powerful body, it is best not to take that risk.

 We only recommend Caucasian Mountaing Dogs to people who are experienced dog owners and are able to display strong leadership so that the dog always knows who is in charge.
 Otherwise the Caucasian will naturally assume the alpha role for himself.